Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-09-creating-vrack-with-openstack/guide.en-gb.md

 The OVHcloud [vRack](/links/network/vrack) is a private network solution that enables our customers to route traffic between OVHcloud dedicated servers as well as other OVHcloud services.
 At the same time, it allows you to add [Public Cloud instances](/links/public-cloud/compute) to your private network to create an infrastructure of physical and virtual resources.

+**This guide provides some basic information on creating and configuring the vRack on Public Cloud using OpenStack CLI.**

 ## Requirements

-- A [Public Cloud project](https://www.ovhcloud.com/en-gb/public-cloud/) in your OVHcloud account
+- A [Public Cloud project](/pages/public_cloud/compute/create_a_public_cloud_project) in your OVHcloud account
 - An [OpenStack user account](/pages/public_cloud/compute/create_and_delete_a_user) (Optional)
 - Basic networking knowledge
 - Consulting the guide [Configuring the vRack on Public Cloud](/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack) (to understand the different methods to manage the vRack with the Public Cloud)

-Before you begin, make sure you consult these guides:
+Before you begin, don't forget to read these guides:

 - [Preparing an environment for using the OpenStack API](/pages/public_cloud/compute/prepare_the_environment_for_using_the_openstack_api)
 - [Setting OpenStack environment variables](/pages/public_cloud/compute/loading_openstack_environment_variables)